centre-for-humanities-computing/danish-foundation-models/docs/blog/posts/munin-7b-alpha.md

 which has been instrumental in training various Danish BERT-style models.

 <!-- more -->
+The model has been trained for one epoch over the dataset and ends up with a loss 1.27 on the Danish Gigaword.
+See more the model training logs [here](missing).

 This release underscores our commitment to transparency about our work and the challenges we are facing.
 We want to clearly note that we expect the model to perform